 VPR_processing.Rmd

+This document was produced at Bedford Institute of Oceanography (BIO) to accompany the vprr package, a processing and visualization package for data obtained from the Digital Auto Video Plankton Recorder (VPR) produced by SeaScan Inc. The VPR consists of a CPU, CTD, and camera system with different optical settings (i.e., magnifications).
+It captures underwater images and records their corresponding salinity, temperature, and depth.
+The vprr package functions to join environmental and plankton data derived from the CTD and camera, respectively, and calculate plankton concentration and averaged environmental variables along the path of the VPR.
+The package does not include automated image classification; however, there is an optional manual classification module, which can be used to review and correct outputs from automated image classification while providing a record of any (re)classifications.
 The VPR outputs two raw files (.dat and .idx) for a given time period in a deployment.
 These files are processed together in a software provided with the VPR (i.e., AutoDeck), which decompresses the images, extracts “regions of interest” (ROIs), and outputs ROI image files and a corresponding CTD data file (.dat).
 The ROI file names are numeric consisting of 10 digits.
 The first 8 digits correspond to the number of milliseconds elapsed in the day at the time the image was captured.
 The last two digits correspond to the ROI identifier (01-99).
-The ROIs and corresponding CTD data are linked by their 8 digit time stamp.
-After the ROIs have been extracted from the raw files they may be sorted into categories manually or by an automated classification procedure.
-In vprr, file naming conventions and directory structures are inherited from a VPR image classification and analysis software, Visual Plankton.
-However, the functionality of vprr is not dependent on the use of Visual Plankton.
+In each deployment, the ROIs and corresponding CTD data are linked by their 8 digit time stamp.
+After the ROIs have been extracted from the raw files they may be sorted into categories.
+In vprr, file naming conventions and directory structures are inherited from a previously available VPR image classification and analysis software (i.e., Visual Plankton).
+The functionality of vprr is not dependent on Visual Plankton.
+The data inputs for processing in vprr consist of the following file types: aid (.txt), aidmeas (.txt), and CTD (.dat).
+The aid and aidmeas files are derived from separate image classification and measurement steps outside of vprr.
+Each “aid” (i.e., autoid) file contains file paths to individual ROIs that have been classified to the category of interest.
+The corresponding “aidmeas” file contains morphological data for the ROIs (e.g., long axis length) that can be obtained from software external to vprr.
+These morphological data are not required for sorting images or computing plankton concentrations in vprr.

 The processing steps performed in vprr are detailed in Figure 2, along with the associated data outputs.